TKzizo/GO-lab/ReadMe.md

    - Now let's talk about ***sync.RWMutex{}*** :

-        when we have multiple go routine which want to access let say a variable at same time some uncertain behavior may happen so to control that we limit the access one at time, **we can have multiple reads, but only one write that happen after all reads are finished**:
+        when we have multiple go routine which want to access let say a variable at same time, some uncertain behavior may happen so to control that we limit the access one at time, **we can have multiple reads, but only one write that happen after all reads are finished**:
         ```go
             import ("fmt"
                     "sync"